The best vegetarian protein sources

 5. Nuts and seeds

 Nuts and seeds are a handy, snackable form of protein and essential fats.
 There are certain types that are particularly protein rich: almonds, cashews, chia seeds and flaxseeds are all popular protein options.
 A 30g portion size of almonds contains around 6g of protein and will see you through the afternoon slump.

 Get more information on the health benefits of nuts in our essential guide.

 Want to bulk up the protein on your plate?
-Check out our essential protein recipe collection for more inspiration.
+Check out our high-protein recipe collections for more inspiration:

 This article was last reviewed 23 April 2017 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.